BIG-SA/BASH-Intro-2018/notes/1_bash.md

 8. cd
 9. cd ..

-### Tab Completion
+## Tab Completion

 Typing in long paths and/or filenames can be tedious.
-The terminal has a special feature which aids in completing this task called tab completion.
+Fortunately the terminal has a special feature which aids in completing this task called tab completion.

-A very helpful and time-saving tool in the command line is the ability to automatically complete a command, file or directory name using the `tab` key.
+This is the ability to automatically complete a command, file or directory name using the `tab` key.
 Try typing

 ```
 ls /home/<the first letter of your username> <tab>
 ```

-where `<the first letter of your username>` would be j for me and `tab` represents the tab key.
+where `<the first letter of your username>` would be j for john and `tab` represents the tab key.

 Notice how your username is completed automatically!
 This functionality will automatically fill as far as it can until conflicting options are reached.
 In this case, there was only one option so it was able to complete all the way to the end of the file path.
 This enables us to quickly enter long file paths without the risk of typos.
 Using this trick will save you an enormous amount of time trying to find why something doesn’t work.
-The most common error we’ll see today will be mistakes in file paths caused by people not takingv advantage of this trick.
+The most common error we’ll see today will be mistakes in file paths caused by people not taking advantage of this trick.

 Now enter